StellarSand/privacy-settings/Privacy Settings/Brave-M-Privacy-Settings.md

 #### Brave shields & privacy
 - Block trackers and ads: Block trackers and ads (Aggressive)
 - Upgrade connection to HTTPS: On
-- Always use secure connection: On
+- Always use secure connections: On
 - Block Cookies: Block cross-site cookies
 - Block Fingerprinting: Fingerprinting blocked (strict) (If you face any issues with sites, change it back to standard)

+#### Safe Browsing
+- Standard protection

 #### Allow sites to check if you have payment methods saved
-- Off

-#### Preload pages for faster browsing and searching
 - Off

 #### "Do Not Track"